-Between the 2021 AGM and the end of the financial year the nomination committee held one meeting at which minutes were taken and was also in contact at other times.
-In autumn 2021 the nomination committee began its work, starting with information from the chair of the board concerning how well the work of the board has functioned.
-During the autumn the nomination committee conducted interviews with the board members elected by the general meeting.
-It was established that the board and its work is functioning well.
-In the period up until the proposals to the 2022 AGM are presented the nomination committee will discuss the size and composition of the board based on such factors as expertise, experience and the outlook for the company, the election of a chair of the board and of a chair for the general meeting, fees for board members, instructions for the nomination committee and the election of auditors.
-The nomination committee's work in preparation for the AGM in May 2022 is not yet complete; more information will be presented before and at the 2022 AGM.
+Between the 2022 AGM and the end of the financial year the nomination committee held one meeting at which minutes were taken and was also in contact at other times.
+In autumn 2022 the nomination committee began its work, starting with information from the chair of the board concerning how well the work of the board has functioned during the year.
+During the autumn the nomination committee conducted interviews with board members elected by the general meeting.
+It was established that the board and its work are functioning well.
+In the period up until the proposals to the 2023 AGM are presented the nomination committee will discuss the size and composition of the board based on such factors as expertise, experience and the outlook for the company, the election of a chair of the board and of a chair for the general meeting, fees for board members, principles for the nomination committee and the election of auditors.
+The nomination committee's work in preparation for the AGM in May 2023 is not yet complete; more information will be presented before and at the 2023 AGM.